Part Of: Attention sequence

 To understand visual attention, I first need to tell you about vision.

 Your eyes contain rods & cones.
-Roughly, rods detect light intensity, cones detect light color.
+Rods detect light intensity, cones detect light color.

 Rods and cones are not distributed evenly.
 Cones live right behind your pupils, rods live everywhere else.